 Below is a passage that shows the difference between someone with welfare mentality versus someone with abundance mentality.

 A guy looked at a Corvette the other day and said to me in a disapproving tone, “I wonder how many people could have been fed for the cost of that car?”

 I replied, “I'm not sure.
 It fed a lot of families in Kentucky who built it.
 The Corvette fed the people who made the tires.
 The car fed the people who made the components.
 It fed the people who mined the copper.
 The Corvette fed the people who made the trucks that hauled the copper ore.
 The car fed someone who helped sell the car.”

 That's the difference between having an abundance mentality and a welfare mentality.
 When you buy something, you put money in people's pockets and give them dignity for their skills.

 If you don't know by now, many people make or have A LOT more than you think.
 When you see people playing tennis in the park or lounging around at a cafe on a weekday afternoon, it's unlikely because they are unemployed.
 It's because they either don't need to work or have flexible business hours.

-Every week I hear a new story about a person who makes or has way more than you’d ever expect.
-Here are some examples:
+Every week I hear a new story about a person who makes or has way more than you'd ever expect.
+They make six figures a year doing regular jobs or jobs you might think are beneath you.

 - Uber drivers who make more than their Uber corporate counterparts.